auth0/docs/articles/integrations/aws-api-gateway/part-4.md

 In this step, you'll assign different AWS IAM roles to users based on authentication information:

-* users that authenticate with Social Connections will be treated as buyers;
+* Users authenticating with Social Connections will be treated as buyers;
-* users authenticated with a Database Connection will be treated as admins.
+* Users authenticating with Database Connections will be treated as admins.

 You will perform this role assignment logic in two different ways:

-* client-side: JavaScript;
+* JavaScript;
-* server-side: Auth0 rules.
+* Auth0 rules.

 For many Auth0 Clients, you'll want different users to have different levels of access, and you'll want additional information about a given identity to use in your service logic.
 In cases where it's sufficient to lock down access at the API level, you can use different AWS IAM roles (for example, administrators can use the update function to *add* and *remove* pets, but social users can only *buy* pets).